Blog Home

 I have always found the Emacs community to be full of extremely knowledgeable and helpful individuals.
 I would like to thank Thibault Marin on the emacs-orgmode mailing list for his help fixing my custom sitemap function with the suggestion of using an Org mode macro.

-Thanks to Lindydancer on Stack Overflow for the solution for determining the path of an Emacs Lisp file.
+Thanks to Lindydancer on Stack Overflow for the initial solution for determining the path of an Emacs Lisp file, and thanks to u/nv-elisp on reddit for their improved solution.

 Finally, thank you to all developers of Org mode for producing the best text based organization system in existence.
 Specifically thanks to David O’Toole who originally contributed Org Publish.